 Can PPC be Used on Facebook?

-What Is PPC on Facebook?
+What Distinguishes PPC on Facebook?

-PPC on Facebook is an advertising model in which you launch a visual-based campaign, charged for clicks or impressions.
-One of FB ads’ benefits is a huge user database, which enables targeting specific audience groups based on demographics, interests, and behaviors, ensuring ads reach the most relevant audience.
-FB ads involve various formats, including image, video, and carousel ads, and companies can decide about their placement: whether the news feed, stories, or the right-hand column.
-This model allows each advertiser to drive traffic, generate leads, and increase sales while monitoring performance through Facebook Ads Manager.
+FB ads involve various formats, including image, video, and carousel ads, and companies can decide about their placement: whether in the news feed, stories, or the right-hand column.
+This model allows each advertiser to drive traffic, generate leads, and increase sales while monitoring performance through Meta Ads Manager.

 What Is the Difference Between Facebook Ads and PPC?